Human sacrifice: Evolution and context

 Human sacrifice has been practiced on a number of different occasions and in many different cultures.
 The various rationalisations behind human sacrifice are the same that motivate religious sacrifice in general.
 Human sacrifice is typically intended to bring good fortune and to pacify the gods, for example in the context of the dedication of a completed building like a temple or bridge.
 Fertility was another common theme in ancient religious sacrifices, such as sacrifices to the Aztec god of agriculture Xipe Totec.

-In Octavius, Minucius Felix asserts that various ancient cultures engaged in human sacrifices, stating, 'It was a rite among the Taurians of Pontus and the Egyptian Busiris to sacrifice guests, and for the Galli to slay human or inhuman victims to Mercury; the Romans buried alive a Greek man and woman, a Gallic man and woman as a sacrifice; and to this day, Jupiter Latiaris is worshipped with murder, and as befits the son of Saturn, he is gorged with the blood of an evil and criminal man.'"

 In ancient Japan, legends talk about hitobashira ("human pillar"), in which people were buried alive at the base of or near some constructions to protect the buildings against disasters or enemy attacks, and almost identical accounts appear in the Balkans (The Building of Skadar and Bridge of Arta).

 For the re-consecration of the Great Pyramid of Tenochtitlan in 1487, the Aztecs reported that they killed about 80,400 prisoners over the course of four days.
 According to Ross Hassig, author of Aztec Warfare, "between 10,000 and 80,400 persons" were sacrificed in the ceremony.

 Human sacrifice can also have the intention of winning the gods' favor in warfare.
 In Homeric legend, Iphigeneia was to be sacrificed by her father Agamemnon to appease Artemis so she would allow the Greeks to wage the Trojan War.

 In some notions of an afterlife, the deceased will benefit from victims killed at his funeral.
 Mongols, Scythians, early Egyptians and various Mesoamerican chiefs could take most of their household, including servants and concubines, with them to the next world.
 This is sometimes called a "retainer sacrifice", as the leader's retainers would be sacrificed along with their master, so that they could continue to serve him in the afterlife.